I want to . . .

 The decision must be in writing and it must contain:

-1. The date the decision was made
+1. The date on which the DWC Form RFA was first received.

 And

-12. The telephone number in the United States of the reviewer or expert reviewer
+3. The telephone number in the United States of the reviewer or expert reviewer

 Q. How do we handle a denial if someone is currently in the hospital?